 SSCC to educate area residents about existing broadband adoption programs and other digital resources

-Emerald South and Comcast will partner with the participating CBOs to educate residents about existing programs that can get – and keep – families connected to the Internet at home, ranging from the City of Chicago and Chicago Public Schools’ (CPS) Chicago Connected program and Comcast’s Internet Essentials program to the federal Emergency Broadband Benefit (EBB).
+Emerald South and Comcast will partner with the participating CBOs to educate residents about existing programs that can get – and keep – families connected to the Internet at home, ranging from the City of Chicago and Chicago Public Schools’ (CPS) Chicago Connected program and Comcast’s Internet Essentials program to the federal Affordable Connectivity Program (ACP).
 Through Chicago Connected, Comcast’s Internet Essentials Partnership Program (IEPP) joined with CPS and dozens of CBOs to connect tens of thousands of students to the Internet during the COVID-19 pandemic and will continue to partner to expand access to Chicago families.
 Comcast is also working with 75 other regional school districts, government agencies and not-for-profits to ensure connectivity is available to qualified student households.

 Internet Essentials is a widely available low-cost at-home broadband Internet service for qualified low-income families, seniors, veterans, college students, people with disabilities and others participating in public assistance programs, ranging from Medicaid, the Supplemental Nutrition Assistance Program (SNAP) and the National School Lunch Program (NSLP) to the federal Supplemental Security Income (SSI) and housing assistance programs.
 Many Chicago households may qualify to have their Internet service subsidized by the EBB, a temporary subsidy program from the Federal Government designed to help low-income households connect to the Internet and stay connected during the COVID-19 crisis.
-Under EBB, qualified households can receive a monthly credit of up to $50/month (up to $75/month for customers in Tribal lands) toward their Internet service and leased Internet equipment until the program’s funding runs out.
+Under ACP, qualified households can receive a monthly credit of up to $30/month toward their Internet and/or mobile service.

 Internet Essentials is celebrating its 10th anniversary this year.
 Since it launched in 2011, the program has connected more than 10 million people nationwide – including more than 1.3 million Illinois residents alone – to the Internet at home.
 Comcast plans to open more than 1,000 Lift Zones across the country by the end of this year – with more than 60 in the Chicago area and locations throughout Central Illinois and Northwest Indiana.